41 Books About Spain

 Iberia by James A. Michener

 This doorstop of a book might be the most complete book about Spain there is.
 While it was written in the 1960s and is therefore a bit dated, it still gives a complete history of the country and examines what has made Spain the country it is today.
-For lovers of long and comprehensive histories.
+For fans of long and comprehensive histories.

 Voices of the Old Sea by Norman Lewis